-It was unclear whether or not LO 14.9.3, LO 23.1.1, LO 24.1.1 and LO 25.1.1 had been met.
-Student critical evaluations of interviewee values were often incomplete.
+It was unclear whether or not LO 14.9.3, LO 23.1.1, LO 24.1.1 and LO 25.1.1

 Whilst some students compared and contrasted their own values with those of their interviewee, they stopped short of judging and justifying and the teacher suspected that some students were refusing to judge.
 Indeed, students seemed to be hiding as they performed the critical evaluation (see data E36 below).
 Some students explained this as a Japanese cultural tendency.